eflumerf/styleguide/dune-daq-cppguide.md

 ### 7.13  Integer Types [DUNE VERSION]

-Unless you have a good reason not to, use "int".
+Unless you have a good reason not to, use `int`.
 An obvious good reason would be that you need 64 bits to represent a value, e.g., a timestamp.
-Another would be that the variable represents a discrete quantity, in which case size_t would clarify its semantics.
+Another would be that the variable represents a discrete quantity, in which case `size_t` would clarify its semantics.

-When you want a specific size in bytes, don't use C integer types besides "int": no "short", "long", etc. Use "intN_t", N being the number of bits.
+When you want a specific size in bytes, don't use C integer types besides `int`: no `short`, `long`, etc. Use `intN_t`, N being the number of bits.

 You should not use the unsigned integer types such as `uint32_t`, unless